openenclave/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 - `oe_get_qetarget_info_ocall(const oe_uuid_t* format_id, const void* opt_params, size_t opt_params_size, sgx_target_info_t* target_info)`
     - Return the SGX Quoting Enclave (QE) target information for the given evidence format ID and its optional parameters.
 - `oe_get_quote_ocall(const oe_uuid_t* format_id, const void* opt_params, size_t opt_params_size, const sgx_report_t* sgx_report, void* quote, size_t quote_size, size_t* quote_size_out)`
-    - Generate a quote for the given evidence format ID and its optional parameters, and returns it in the caller-supplied buffer.
+    - Generate a quote for the given evidence format ID and its optional parameters, and return it in the caller-supplied buffer.
-    - But if the supplied buffer is missing or not large enough, it only returns the needed buffer size.
+    - But if the supplied buffer is missing or not large enough, only the needed buffer size is returned.

 In the host-side SGX plugin library implementation: